Updated: Mar 7

 I trailed him into the house towards his room, mentally re-photographing the walls of memories with Leno, his family, and his older brother Ray.
 One picture showed the two little tan boys standing in front of their kiddie pool.
 Leno’s crying uncontrollably with his fists balled tightly across his face and an ice-cream pop sunk into the grass beneath his feet, and Ray—slightly taller— holding his shoulder and extending his arm with his own popsicle in hand.

 His walls were once decorated with posters of DC characters, and Linkin Park album covers, but he peeled them off after Ray’s death, and his rise to Jay’s second in command.
+Every now and again, I’ll walk into Miss Sophia’s house and hear Leno blasting Hybrid Theory as he washed their dishes.

 Ray’s posters still dressed his side of the room with images of his favorite rappers like T.I. and OutKast.
 His bed was adjacent from Leno’s, and I never sat on it because I felt I would be disturbing the spirit that lingered across the room.
 Ironically, Ray’s bed stayed made, as if Leno were waiting for him to return, so maybe he felt the same.